14 free things to do while in Playa Del Carmen

 Go out clubbing

-Playa Del Carmen has world class clubs and you don’t have to spend money all the time to go out.
+Playa Del Carmen has some fun clubs and you don’t have to spend money all the time to go out.
 The best secret is going out before the magic hour, when is that?
 Usually this is 12 midnight.
 Many clubs want to start to fill up, so they have free entry early.
 This is usually most of the year when it is not a major holiday.
 Also be sure if you are a lady to check out ladies nights all over Playa Del Carmen.
 Most are during the week and you can have free drinks!
+See our guide to nightlife in Playa Del Carmen here for more details on where to go.

 Get up and see the sunrise!